rotki/rotki/docs/api.rst

    :resjson object result: A mapping between accounts and their balances

    :statuscode 200: Loopring balances successfully queried.
-   :statuscode 409: User is not logged in.
-Or loopring module is not activated.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Loopring module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as loopring returned an unexpected result.